Testing the Web Layer

 • @ComponentScan: Tells Spring to look for other components, configurations, and services in the package where your annotated TestingWebApplication class resides (com.example.testingweb), letting it find the com.example.testingweb.HelloController.

 The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
 Did you notice that there is not a single line of XML?
 There is no web.xml file, either.
-This web application is 100% pure Java and you did not have to deal with configuring any plumbing or infrastructure.
+You do not have to deal with configuring any plumbing or infrastructure.
 Spring Boot handles all of that for you.

 Logging output is displayed.
 The service should be up and running within a few seconds.